CIA Tibetan program: 1958–1960

-A 1959 DCI briefing highlights the measures that citizens took to protect the Dalai Lama.
+A 1959 DCI briefing highlights the measures in which citizens took to protect the Dalai Lama.
 The report says, "Thousands of Tibetan demonstrators then took the Dalai Lama into protective custody in his summer palace just outside Lhasa".
-Chinese military forces killed tens of thousands of Tibetans within Lhasa looking for the Dalai Lama, as well as thousands more fleeing behind his entourage.
-During this revolt, supporters were reported to have "knocked out a Chinese outpost manned by 80 soldiers, interrupted communications with Peiping, and plastered walls of Lhasa with posters declaring 'independent kingdom of Tibet.
+Chinese military forces killed tens of thousands of Tibetans along with thousands more fleeing behind the Dalai Lama.
+During this revolt, supporters were reported to have "knocked out a Chinese outpost manned by 80 soldiers, interrupted communications with Peiping, and plastered walls of Lhasa with posters declaring 'independent kingdom of Tibet.'"
 The Chinese attempted to make the Dalai Lama stop the uprising, but they could not, which then led to his flight to India.
-The Dalai's clandestine departure to India started on March 17, 1959.
-The operation involved him wearing a disguise where he dressed as a soldier and moved with a column of troops to the Indian border.
+The Dalai's clandestine departure to India started on March 17, 1959, involved him wearing a disguise where he dressed as a soldier and moved with a column of troops to the Indian border.
 Resistance fighters smuggled him out of the Potala and through rebel-held territory.
-Two troops who joined the Dalai Lama's escort along the way were trained by the CIA and they reached back to their American contacts via radio to secure permission for the Dalai Lama and his troops to enter India, which was granted within 24 hours.
+Two troops who met the Dalai Lama's escort along the way were trained by the CIA and they reached back to their American contacts via radio to secure permission for the Dalai Lama and his troops to enter India.
+Permission was granted.
 Prior to his flight to India (due to shots being fired outside the palace), the Dalai Lama and the Tibet representative were sending letters back and forth to each other in hopes of avoiding an attack.
 The Dalai Lama continued fighting for independence for Tibet outside India.
-However, with the hope of halting Chinese aggression and demands, India recognized Tibet as part of China, which broke much of the remaining hope for Tibetan independence.
+Finally, with the hope of halting Chinese aggression and demands, India recognized Tibet as part of China.

 In 1959, the CIA opened a secret facility to train Tibetan recruits at Camp Hale near Leadville, Colorado.